An expert proposes accepting that Medicine “cannot cure everything”, but can accompany the entire disease

 The specialist has argued that care medicine also involves attending to the annoying symptoms and the most psychological and spiritual part of the person.
 For this, it is necessary that health workers, especially doctors, include in their training the development of communication skills because the words “heal or harm as much as drugs.”

-He has asked to pay attention to language and to avoid, for example, asking a person to “fight”, when he is not in control of the disease and he is already doing everything possible.
+You have asked to pay attention to language and avoid, for example, asking a person to “fight”, when you do not have control over the disease and you are already doing everything possible.
 He has detailed that the faculties are already beginning to have communication subjects, on the doctor-patient relationship and bioethics.

 CARE FOR DOCTORS